 We have added extra capacity into our inclusion hubs and a more targeted and forensic approach to targeting potential students who may require a more bespoke curriculum.
 As a school we are becoming more proactive in identifying potential challenging situations.
-Through forward thinking and anticipation, we are hopeful this will have a positive impact on FPEs not only for FSM Ever 6 students but all students.
+Through forward thinking and anticipation, we are hopeful this will have a positive impact on FPEs for all students.
+We have increased our pastoral capacity to help deal with any problems that arise on a day to day basis, but also to become more proactive and intervene before there is an escalation of any potential problem